The respiratory conducting passageways perform all of the followi... | Channels for Pearson+

 1

-Step 1: Understand the role of the respiratory conducting passageways.
-These structures include the nose, pharynx, larynx, trachea, bronchi, and bronchioles.
-Their primary function is to transport air to the lungs, not directly exchange gases with the blood.

 Step 2: Review the process of gas exchange.
-Gas exchange occurs in the alveoli, which are tiny air sacs in the lungs.
-The alveoli are part of the respiratory zone, not the conducting passageways.
+Gas exchange occurs in the alveoli of the lungs, where oxygen diffuses into the blood and carbon dioxide diffuses out.
+This is distinct from the functions of the conducting passageways.

 Step 3: Examine the functions of the conducting passageways.
-They filter particles from the air using structures like nasal hairs and mucus, humidify incoming air by adding moisture, and warm incoming air through blood vessels in the nasal cavity.
+They are responsible for warming incoming air (via blood vessels in the mucosa), humidifying air (adding moisture to prevent dryness in the lungs), and filtering out dust and debris (via mucus and cilia).

 Watch next